14-year-old shot outside Burien laundromat

-The King County Sheriff's Office says a 14-year-old boy was shot outside a laundromat at a strip mall in Burien late Tuesday night.
+A 14-year-old boy was shot outside a laundromat at a strip mall in Burien late Tuesday night, the King County Sheriff's Office said.

 Deputies arrived at the scene just before 10:30 p.m. after receiving reports of gunshots fired.
-When the arrived, they found the teen, who inside a vehicle, had been shot in the back.
-His mom had been inside the laundromat.
+When the arrived, deputies said they found the teen, who inside a vehicle, had been shot in the back.
+His mother had been inside the laundromat.

 The boy suffered non-life threatening injuries.